axin233/ECE_2220_auto_grader/README.md

 - *input_compare.csv* shows students' answers in Column `Student_answers`, and shows the correct answers in Column `Target_answers`. **(Since students might have their own output format, the auto grader program might fail to detect their answers.
 It is recommended to manually check the student's *input_log.txt* if he/she fails to get full credits.)**

 ## Known problems
-- Project 5 (i.e., Shell I/O) requires manually testing students' programs, as students' programs need to be re-started after running a single test example.
+- Project 5 (i.e., Shell I/O) cannot be processed by the auto grader program, as each student has two submitted files.
+Also, the students' executable files need to be re-started after running a single test example.
 - Project 6 (i.e., Parent and child process) requires manually testing students' programs, as the instantaneous program output determines the next program input.
 - When comparing students' answers with the correct answers, the comparison results (i.e., `input_compare.csv` in Fig. 1) are in each student's directory.
 Thus, it is still required to check the comparison results per student.
 - If there are other problems, please feel free to email me at jianxig@g.clemson.edu :sunglasses: